jons/life/README.md

 current "neighborhood." the "fitness function" for a fixed location on the grid could be wildly different on each iteration.

-most initial machine states die (hypothetically and also that's what it looks like when i test some out). but those that live, perhaps even grow, would be self-editing programs. if they exist.
+most initial machine states die (that's a hypothetical, and, it's also what i'm seeing when i test this out). but those that live, perhaps even grow, would be self-editing programs. if they exist. and the solution might be as simple as working out the right "physical law" for them to thrive in. that's pretty interesting!

+all of the following is my hobby attempt at discovering what this "law" might be.

 ## Machine Description